DawoodBhai420/Mini-Bank-Management-System/README.md

 # Mini-Bank-Management-System
 This project allows users to perform different banking transactions.
-This system allows user to acces following functions :

 1)Create new account

 2)Deposite money in account

 3)Withdraw money from account

 4)Change PIN